Lifted Model Checking for Relational MDPs: Experiments

-We implemented and validated a (non-optimized) pCTL-REBEL research prototype using SWI-Prolog 8.0.2, with the \textit{constraint handling rules} library.
+We implemented and validated an unoptimized pCTL-REBEL research prototype using SWI-Prolog 8.0.2, with the \textit{constraint handling rules} library.
 Experiments were run on a 2.4 GHz Intel i5 processor.
-The execution time was estimated by SWI-Prolog's built-in predicate $\mathtt{statistics(run\_time, \cdot)}$.
-We use the blocks world dataset\footnote{https://qcomp.org/benchmarks/\#blocksworld} and the boxworld dataset\footnote{https://qcomp.org/benchmarks/\#boxworld}.
-We compare pCTL-REBEL with the state-of-the-art model checkers PRISM \citep{Prism:2011} and STORM \citep{Storm:2017}\footnote{The experiments will be made public once the paper is accepted}.
+We use the blocks world dataset \footnote{https://qcomp.org/benchmarks/\#blocksworld} and the box world dataset \footnote{https://qcomp.org/benchmarks/\#boxworld}.
+We compare pCTL-REBEL with the state-of-the-art model checkers PRISM~\citep{Prism:2011} and STORM~\citep{Storm:2017} \footnote{The experiments will be made public once the paper is accepted}.
 We set a time-out of 1800 seconds for all model checkers.
-PCTL-REBEL's state bound is sometimes referred as \textit{number of blocks/cities} so as to provide a direct comparison with PRISM and STORM.
+PCTL-REBEL's state bound is sometimes referred as \textit{number of blocks/cities} so as to provide a direct comparison with PRISM and STORM that operate on ground models.